IronNation/recordbleach/README.md

 # Community Impact

 # Tech Stack
-Front end: Backbone.js handles the models and controller and React.js renders the data as a single page app.
+###Front end: Backbone.js handles the models and controller and React.js renders the data as a single page app.
 The logic is designed with Flux architecture with a store and actions module that creates uni-directional data flow.
 Transpiling is handled with Browserify and Node.js handles the HTTP calls to the RESTful API.
-Back end: Ruby on Rails, PDF generation via WickedPDF, PostgreSQL database, Doorkeeper Oauth for authorization, SMTP mail
+###Back end: Ruby on Rails, PDF generation via WickedPDF, PostgreSQL database, Doorkeeper Oauth for authorization, SMTP mail
-Deployment: Heroku, TravisCI for testing and integration
+###Deployment: Heroku, TravisCI for testing and integration

 # Innovation

 ## Team
+### Caitlin Flattery, TIY Houston, JS Cohort May 2016
+### Sarah Swift, TIY Houston, Rails Cohort May 2016
+### Connor Clifton, TIY Houston, JS Cohort September 2016